lasercata/SKRIDPlatform/assets/data/README.md

 # Generating data
-To generate all data and load it to the database, see the [main README](../../README.md).
+To generate all data and load it to the database, see the [main README](../../README.md#generate-files).

 This README explains the data generation process.

+The process is separated in two parts : each collection generates all the files by converting from the source, and then the MEI files are converted to cypher dumps.

+The conversion from MEI to cypher graph dump is handled by the [`Musypher`](https://github.com/lasercata/Musypher) program.

 ## File structure
 ```